 Hop the subway and head for Brooklyn Heights and walk a few hundred metres to the Brooklyn Heights Promenade.
 From here you’ll be able to see an incredible view of lower Manhattan with a magnificent sight of the Brooklyn Bridge.
 If you are with a group of people, take a leisurely stroll down to Dumbo, located in-between Brooklyn Bridge and Manhattan Bridge – the perfect place for a panorama photo.

 Named the “World’s Largest Permanent Light and Sound Show” by the Guinness World Records, Hong Kong’s Victoria Harbour puts on a dazzling display of lights.
-The show involves over 40 buildings and takes pace at 8pm daily.
-For the best view, head to Avenue of Stars.
+The show involves over 40 buildings and takes place at 8pm daily.
+For the best view, head to the Avenue of Stars.

 A hot spot for some mouthwatering street food, the Shilin Night Markets is easy to access via MRT, has a great variety of shops and is incredibly lively.
 It’s a great place for a feed and some souvenirs and attracts crowds of people on weekends.